lsst/LDM-230/index.rst

-In addition, the worker jobs themselves are likely to (non-transparently) use thread-level parallelism to achieve sufficient performance while processing the CCD.
+In addition, the worker jobs themselves are likely to (non-transparently) use thread-level parallelism to achieve sufficient performance while processing the :term:`CCD`.

 Since the worker jobs are expected to take longer than the inter-visit time to run, two “strings” of worker machines are needed so that one